The Safety of Healthcare Data is a Top Priority

 The problem: These devices learn to pick up your voice, interests, habits, TV preferences, meals, times home and away, and all other types sensitive data.
 The gadgets then relay this information back to the companies where they were manufactured.

 However, can people switch back to their old ways?
 Can people go back to regular temperature control systems, TV’s that aren’t smart, and human assistants rather than robotic ones?

-Nevertheless, the Supreme Court has indeed placed new boundaries along the lines of digital snooping especially without warrants and consent.
-What does the future look like, for a world that cannot live without tech?
+Nevertheless, the Supreme Court has placed new boundaries to govern digital snooping especially without warrants and consent.
+What does the future look like for a world that cannot live without tech?